-Figure 7: Testing how much F-SI scores computed for different networks are qualitatively different.
-On the left: the MNIST vs SVHN experiment with a pretrained DesneNet-121 instead of a pretrained ResNet-18.
-On the right: Data summarization for the MNIST 4 vs 9 classification task, where the F-SI scores are computed for a one-hidden-layer network, but a two-hidden-layer network work with one hidden layer, but train a two-hidden-layer neural network (both layers having 1024 ReLU units).
+Data summarization with a change of architecture.
+To test how much sample information scores computed for one network are useful for another network, we reconsider the MNIST 4 vs 9 data summarization experiment (Fig. 2c).
+This time we compute F-SI scores for the original network with one hidden layer, but train a two-hidden-layer neural network (both layers having 1024 ReLU units).
 The data summarization results presented in Fig. 7b are qualitatively and quantitively almost identical to the original results presented in the main text.
 This confirms that F-Si scores computed for one network can be useful for another network.